leopoldchalmers/VibeTribe/README.md

-The report is a Report.md file in the documentation folder in the the repository:
+The report is a Report.md file
-/dokumentation/VibeTribe_Project_Report.md

 Vibetribe
     -client